-Cow ears are generally considered a better alternative to rawhide chews because they are more easy for your dog to digest and don’t tend to be as tough.
+Cow ears are generally considered a better alternative to rawhide and other long-lasting chews because they are easier for your dog to digest and don’t tend to be as tough.

 Because rawhides are harder and tougher than cow ears, they are also more likely to cause broken teeth and mouth damage.